PD301456 website imageryWills & probate.jpg

 • Protect assets for a child who is irresponsible or going through a divorce

-• Make provision for a spouse where you have children from a previous relationship or other beneficiaries who you would ultimately like to benefit from the assets
+• Make provision for a spouse or partner where you have children from a previous relationship or other beneficiaries who you would ultimately like to benefit from the assets

 • Define your interest in a property or land

-Trusts can be set up during your lifetime or within your Will and usually fall into one or more of the following categories:
+Trusts can be set up during your lifetime or within your Will, and usually fall into one of the following categories:

 • Bare Trusts – where the Trustees look after the assets for someone who is absolutely entitled to them